IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Node-RED and OpenWhisk

-Especially IoT applications are often held up as a great use-case for serverless platforms.
+Especially IoT (Internet of Things) applications are often held up as a great use-case for serverless platforms.

-Serverless platforms are ideally suited to building solutions for the Internet Of Things.
+Serverless platforms are ideally suited to building solutions for the IoT.
 IoT applications are inherently event-driven and come with unpredictable traffic patterns.
 Often, applications involve listening for data from externally connected devices and passing it through to an internally data store after applying some transformations.

 In this section, we're going to look at using a popular open-source tool for integrating IoT devices, APIs and online services with OpenWhisk.

-Node-RED describes itself as a "visual tool for wiring the Internet Of Things".
+*Node-RED* describes itself as a "visual tool for wiring the Internet Of Things".
 It comes with a browser-based editor that allows you to visually build up "message flows", connecting devices to online APIs and services.
-Once the message flow has been developed, developers can deploy that flow to the backend service to make it live.
-Node-RED represents devices, online services and APIs as individual "nodes".
+Once the message flow has been developed, developers can deploy that flow to the backend service to make it live. *Node-RED* represents devices, online services and APIs as individual "nodes".
 The tool has a huge community of 3rd nodes for almost every kind of hardware device, APIs and third-party services.

-OpenWhisk recently released nodes for Node-RED to represent actions and triggers.
-These nodes allow to create and invoke those resources through the Node-RED runtime.
-Using Node-RED with the OpenWhisk nodes allows you to easily build IoT applications that integrate with a serverless platform.
+OpenWhisk recently released nodes for *Node-RED* to represent actions and triggers.
+These nodes allow to create and invoke those resources through the *Node-RED* runtime.
+Using *Node-RED* with the OpenWhisk nodes allows you to easily build IoT applications that integrate with a serverless platform.

 ## Installing Node-RED

-Let's start by getting Node-RED installed locally.
+Let's start by getting *Node-RED* installed locally.

-Notice that Node-RED uses the `Node.js` runtime and the `Node Package Manager` to allow developers to install the tool as a command-line utility.
+Notice that *Node-RED* uses the `Node.js` runtime and the `Node Package Manager` to allow developers to install the tool as a command-line utility.
 If you haven't got Node.js installed locally, please get the environment running first (https://nodejs.org/en/).

-Running this command will install Node-RED as a command-line utility available to all users:
+Running this command will install *Node-RED* as a command-line utility available to all users:

 <pre>
 $ npm install -g node-red
 </pre>

-This command will take a while to install Node-RED with all its dependencies.
-NPM will generate lots of log messages during this process but this is normal.
+This command will take a while to install *Node-RED* with all its dependencies. `npm` will generate lots of log messages during this process but this is normal.
 If the command finishes without an error, we can start to use the application.

 ## Starting Node-RED

-Once Node-RED is installed, the tool can be started with the following command:
+Once *Node-RED* is installed, the tool can be started with the following command:

 <pre>
 $ node-red